namakala/medication-trend/docs/submission/GEPI/rebuttal-letter.md

 Figure 2.
 What does the vertical dash line represent?

 **Response:**
-We thank the reviewer for this question.
-The vertical dashed line in Figure 2 represents the expected Ce value, which equals 1/24 in our analysis (corresponding to the total of 24 medication classes).
+Indeed this has to be clarified.
+The vertical dashed line in Figure 2 represents the expected $C_e$ value, which equals $\frac{1}{24}$ in our analysis (corresponding to the total of 24 medication classes).
 We have clarified this in the figure caption in the revised manuscript.

 **Changes in the manuscript:**